Listed below are explanations of VCU Division of Administration major projects.

 The Great Place: HR Redesign

 VCU is redesigning its human resources structure to modernize and support the recruitment and retention of a diverse and progressive faculty, staff, and senior leadership.
 This is an inclusive and collaborative project in response to the 2013 Great Place Initiative survey in which faculty and staff expressed the need to reform and improve practices around compensation, career advancement, performance management and professional development.
-Enrollment in the new HR plan begins January 2018.

 Visit the Great Place: HR Redesign to learn more details and follow their progress.